-There are many layers to a successful marketing plan, and social media is no longer one that can be ignored, especially when marketing for financial advisors.
+There are many layers to a successful financial advisor marketing plan, and social media is no longer one that can be ignored.
+We have written this article to be used as a social media handbook for financial advisors.

 Networking and connecting with investors, influencers and partners is how new leads are made.
 But it can be difficult.
 Connecting with high-profile and influential people through phone calls and emails almost never works.
 They don’t have time to personally answer every inquiry.
 However, when a financial advisor reaches out to the same people on LinkedIn or Twitter, they are more often than not welcomed into their network with open arms.
 From there, they simply become part of the conversation, which opens the opportunity to build relationships.